sergei-mironov/xkb-switch/README.md

 XKB-SWITCH
 ===========
-by J. Bromley, S. Mironov
+by J. Bromley, S. Mironov, Alexei Rad'kov

 xkb-switch is a C++ program that allows to query and change the XKB layout state.
 Originally ruby-based code written by J.Broomley.

 * XKeyboard.cpp  Implementation for XKB query/set class
 * XKbSwitch.cpp  Main program
+* XKbSwitchApi.cpp The Vim API bindings

 The C++ class has no special dependencies on anything outside of X-related libraries, so it can be easily used with other software.